 Download the CD image file

 To prepare for the password-erasing procedure, you need another computer to connect to the Internet, download the necessary file, and burn the CD image to a CD-R disc.
-(Obviously, since you are reading this page, you are already using such a computer.)
 Click on the link below to download a zip file, save it to the hard drive (remember where you've saved it and its name!).
 Note: this link points to a file located on a third-party server.
 If the download does not start, it means a problem with that server.
 In such a case, please wait a minute or two, and try again.
 If the problem with the link persists, please let us know.

 This should download a Zip file that contains the software created by Petter Nordahl-Hagen.